PanPraescribens/primitive-survival/README.md

  - Added: updated Russian translation - thanks @Zigthehedge
  - Added: German translation - thanks Kiava
- - COULD NOT RECREATE: weir trap broken with latest release?  off center and shift right click sometimes throws error - thanks @TechRabbit
- - COULD NOT RECREATE: investigate this mod and medieval expansion not playing nice together @Kai
- - COULD NOT RECREATE: Tin bronze in a lure mold just resets and adds metal to the crucible?
-Sounds like server lag so update to the latest version of my mod @Nozarati
  - Added: Attach pelts to vertical surfaces @Vallen
  - Added: melt down lures and metal fishing hooks
  - Tweak: Made monkey bridge less expensive to craft (thanks @JakeCool19 for mentioning that on Discord)